 Fledging time: 35-42 days

-Habitat and Distribution: Goshawk share the same short blunt wings, as their smaller cousin, Sparrowhawk, which gives a clue to their woodland habitat.
+Goshawk share the same short blunt wings as their smaller cousin, Sparrowhawk, which gives a clue to their woodland habitat.
 Enabling them to move rapidly and agilely through dense vegetation, Goshawk are supremely adapted to life in wooded areas.
-The majority birds are found in woodland, and they are prone to disturbance, so tend to be found in remoter areas, they are extremely rare in urban areas and are highly unlikely to be found taking birds in gardens.
+The majority of birds are found in woodland, and they are prone to disturbance, so tend to be found in remoter areas; they are extremely rare in urban areas and are highly unlikely to be found taking birds in gardens.
 They are most likely to be encountered in Wales and southern and eastern Scotland, but there are also well-known populations around Dartmoor, New Forest, Thetford Forest, Pennines and Northumberland.
 It is believed that the population is increasing, but numbers are still too low for it to be monitored by standard bird surveys.

-Movements: Throughout their huge world range, Goshawks can be highly migratory, but British Goshawks are invariably sedentary.
-Occasionally young birds and migrants wander to UK from northern Europe where they may be more migratory in response to varying food availability.
-It is possible that some of the recent population comes from continental birds.
+Throughout their huge world range, Goshawks can be highly migratory, but British Goshawks are invariably sedentary.
+Occasionally young birds and migrants wander to the UK from northern Europe where they may be more migratory in response to varying food availability.
+It is possible that some of the recent populations come from continental birds.

-Feeding: In the UK most prey taken are birds, with Wood Pigeons and members of the crow family favourites.
+Goshawks are formidable hunters and often seem fearless, with many accounts of them tackling much larger prey than themselves.
+They are certainly adaptable but will also actively target perceived threats and competition such as Buzzard, falcons and owls; in fact, in Europe Goshawk is the second most frequent cause of predation on owls after Eagle Owl.
+In the UK most prey taken are birds, with Wood Pigeons and members of the Crow Family being favourites.
 In some areas, such as North America, mammals may also feature highly and a study in Thetford Forest showed that over 50% of the food fed to chicks in the nest was Grey Squirrel.
-Food availability is unlikely to be a factor in suppressing numbers of Goshawk which are presently well below expected carrying capacity in UK.
+Food availability is unlikely to be a factor in suppressing numbers of Goshawk which are presently well below expected carrying capacity in the UK.
 They are adaptable and catholic hunters, making use of any opportunities.
 They invariably hunt by sitting and watching, combined with short, stealthy flights between perches.
-Once prey is spotted it can be caught in a number of different ways, but Goshawk are even known to hunt by foot on the ground in very dense habitats.
+Once prey is spotted, it can be caught in a number of different ways, but Goshawk are even known to hunt by foot on the ground in very dense habitats.
 Most prey are likely to be taken by surprise, although long, agile chases occasionally occur, especially if the hawk is hungry.

 The colouration, size and even flying style of Sparrowhawks is very similar to that of Cuckoo, and it is believed that Cuckoos have evolved this, as other small birds see them as predators, rising off the nest to ‘mob’ a potential predator and, in the process, revealing the location of their nests which the female Cuckoo will be looking for to lay her eggs in.